maarten-pennings/ElektroClub2022/pcboutline/readme.md

 ![letters before](letters.png) ![letters after](letters-edited.png)

-In the [EasyEDA](https://easyeda.com) PCB editor, start by selecting the correct layer for the import - in our case the `TopSilklayer`.
+In the [EasyEDA](https://easyeda.com) PCB editor, start by selecting the correct layer for the import - in our case the `TopSilkLayer`.

 ![Silk print - top silk layer](easyeda-png0.png)